Treatment for Psychosis

 Owl & Eagle Health and Wellness provides treatment for Psychotic Disorders in Colorado

 Psychosis refers to a group of symptoms that can have many causes, including substance abuse, medication side effects, and numerous medical and psychiatric disorders.
-A person with psychosis experiences changes in sensory perception, thinking, emotion, and beliefs, and they may become disconnected from what is actually happening around them.
+A person with Psychosis experiences changes in sensory perception, thinking, emotion, and beliefs, and they may become disconnected from what is actually happening around them.
 They may see, hear, or feel things that are not there.
 Their thoughts and speech may become disjointed and incoherent.
 They may develop beliefs that don’t make sense.
 This can be very scary and upsetting to them and to other people in their lives.

 More